ltreesitter

 Node.name: function(Node): string

-Returns the name of a given node
+Returns the type of a given node as a string

 print(node) -- => (comment)